automium/automium/helm/SETUP.md

 ### Consul

 Once helm is ready, you can install Consul using the [official chart](https://github.com/hashicorp/consul-helm).
-Since the project doesn't use a real Helm repository, you need to install it from GitHub, using some custom values:
+Since the project doesn't use a real Helm repository, you need to install it from GitHub, using some custom values.

+Before proceding, you have to choose to follow the next steps to go straight with the default setup of Consul or add a bit of complexity to secure Consul with ACLs.
+For the latter, follow this [guide](https://github.com/automium/automium/tree/master/helm/SETUP_ACL.md).

 `helm install --name consul -f consul-values.yaml https://github.com/hashicorp/consul-helm/archive/v0.8.1.tar.gz`